Organization: Helping with Furniture

 • light cleaning of items if soiled;

 • Keep storage area organized;

 • Select and pack items for each family or individual receiving a delivery, using a list of needs as provided by the Visitors Team and;

-• Label packed boxes with the name of the family clearly identified as per the list from the Visitors Team (often the first name).
+• Label packed boxes or bags with the name of the family clearly identified as per the list from the Visitors Team (often the first name).

 Note: Not all tasks will be required for each shift.
 Sorting and packing are usually done on separate shifts.
 Sorting is done in the days after donations are received, and packing is then done in the days before deliveries are made.